Queen Elizabeth offers thanks as Platinum Jubilee celebrations begin

 Not everyone will be joining in the festivities though.
 Anti-monarchy campaign group Republic, which is putting up the message "Make Elizabeth the last" on billboards across Britain, said a survey showed more than half of the public were not interested in the jubilee.

-But, for superfans like American Donna Werner, 70, who had travelled over from Connecticut and was also camping on the Mall, the royals and Elizabeth remain captivating.
+But, for superfans like American Donna Werner, 70, who had travelled over from Connecticut and has been camping on the Mall boulevard, leading to Buckingham Palace, the royals and Elizabeth remain captivating.

 "She’s just a role model," said Werner, who regularly comes to Britain for major royal occasions having made her first trip back in 1986.
 "I mean she’s just a wonderful leader and I just wanted to celebrate with her on her 70 years of being queen."